Frequently Asked Questions

 Trips that previously required an entire day of hard traveling can now be accomplished in a few hours.
 True travel costs shrink and you will have a new feeling of control over your transportation needs and a freedom of making your own schedule.
 You will also develop a new sense of personal fulfillment in your ever-growing flying skills.

 In order to maintain the privilege of your licence, you will be required to carry out at least twelve hours of flying every two years.
 However, you must have flown at least twelve hours in the last year of the two year period and this must include twelve landings, six of them as pilot-in-command.
 In addition, during one of those twelve hours, you are required to have flown with a School Instructor to demonstrate your proficiency in flying skills and safety drills.
-If you are unable, for whatever reason, to carry out the requirements of the last year, then all you are required to do is to carry out a flight test with one of the School Examiners within the last three months of validity of the licence.
+If you are unable, for whatever reason, to carry out the requirements of the last year, then all you are required to do is to carry out a profeciency check with one of the School Examiners within the last three months or thereafter of validity of the licence.

 Will I be restricted to seasons in the year?